Reading time: 10 min.

 Table of Contents

-There are four stages in the hair growth process, the anagen phase (growing), the catagen phase (transition), telogen phase (resting), and exogen phase (shedding).
+There are four stages in the hair growth process, the anagen phase (growing), the catagen phase (transition), the telogen phase (resting), and the exogen phase (shedding).
 Out of these four stages, Minoxidil is believed to affect the anagen and telogen phases.

-hair growth cycle
+The hair growth cycle

 How long does Minoxidil shedding last?

-Can you prevent Minoxodil shedding?
+Can you prevent Minoxidil shedding?

+Unfortunately, it’s almost impossible to completely prevent the risk of experiencing hair shedding while taking Minoxidil.
 Because of how the treatment works, the hair growth cycle is altered which can speed up hair shedding to make room for new hair growth.

 Are there any other Minoxidil side effects?